That calculated dollar amount results from a -76.5% reduction from five years earlier in 2020 when Belarusian exports totaled $29.2 billion.

 Below are exports from Belarus that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Belarus goods trail Belarusian importer spending on foreign products.

-Belarus has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related products category, notably for crude oil, coal and petroleum gases.
+Belarus has highly negative net exports and therefore deep international trade deficits under the vehicles product category, historically for cars and automotive parts or accessories.

 Belarusian Export Companies